CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation

 \section{Conclusion and Future Work}

-We have presented CR-Walker, a conversational recommender system that learns a recommendation-oriented dialog policy on a knowledge graph.
-By mapping a tree of reasoning and dialog acts on an abstract level, the proposed framework can enhance the mutual benefit between recommendation and conversation, resulting in improved recommendation and generation performance.
-Automatic and human evaluations demonstrate our model's effectiveness in both conversation and recommendation.
-The model also yields considerable explainability as shown in case studies, which is superior to previous end-to-end frameworks.
-It is worth noting that the dialog acts used in CR-Walker are automatically obtained by performing entity linking to an existing KG with simple heuristics.
-Thereby our work can be easily applied to different conversational recommendation scenarios.
+We have presented CR-Walker, a conversational recommender system that applies tree-structured reasoning and dialog acts.
+By leveraging intermediate entities on the reasoning tree as additional guidance, CR-Walker better exploits the connection between entities, which leads to more accurate recommendation and informative response generation.
+Automatic and human evaluations demonstrate CR-Walker's effectiveness in both conversation and recommendation.
+It is worth noting that the dialog acts used in CR-Walker are automatically obtained by entity linking to a KG with simple heuristics.
+Therefore, our work can be easily applied to different conversational recommendation scenarios.

-Nevertheless, at the same time, CR-Walker is restricted to simple reasoning trees due to the lack of annotation.
-Therefore, one possible attempt is to build a CRS dataset provided with more fine-grained annotation of the reasoning process at both turn and dialog levels for future work.
-We will then consider policy planning between turns to model the recommender dialog strategy on the dialog level.\footnote{The code will be released at \url{https://github.com/truthless11/CR-Walker}}
+There are still some topics to be explored based on CR-Walker.
+It would be promising to equip CR-Walker with a language understanding module to capture users' negative feedback and propose other reasoning rules to handle such situations.
+An efficient way to learn reasoning more than two hops can be investigated in the future as well.